TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 You can toggle between the two versions of this file by opening 0_unitwindow-config.js in a text editor and changing MEDIUM_SHOWS_STATS to true or false.

+MEDIUM_SHOWS_STATS = true;
-VERSION 1 (MEDIUM_SHOWS_STATS = true;) of this file shows the unit's Atk and Agi.
+ - This window shows the unit's Atk and Agi MEDIUM_SHOWS_STATS = false;
-VERSION 2 (MEDIUM_SHOWS_STATS = false;) of this file shows the unit's Level and EXP instead.
+ - This window shows the unit's Level and EXP instead.

-Alternatively, if you just aren't a fan, then simply don't put the unitwindow-medium.js file in your Plugin folder, and the SRPG Studio default version will be used instead.
+Alternatively, if you just aren't a fan of either of these and want to keep the vanilla medium-sized window, then simply don't put the unitwindow-medium.js file in your Plugin folder, and the SRPG Studio default version will be used instead.
 This version of the window shows the unit's name, class, and current HP alongside an HP bar.

 I included a comparison image of each version of the medium size to help you make an educated decision :)